-Sources: Inquiries to UK shipowners conducted by the Department for Transport, Local Government and the Regions (imports) and ONS estimates (exports) .
+Sources: Inquiries to UK shipowners conducted by the Department for Transport, (imports) and ONS estimates (exports).

 Repairs to aircraft: to include the value of repairs carried out in the UK on foreign owned aircraft.
-Source: ONS estimate.

 Goods procured in ports: to include fuels, provisions, stores and supplies purchased for commercial use in ships, aircraft and vehicles.